Utah is home to many different species of amphibians, with some being more common than others.

 The Arizona toad is found throughout several valleys in Utah, including Salt Lake City and Parowan.
 This species averages 2.5 inches in length and has a large toad-like head but lacks bony ridges on its back.

-It also has brown-colored spots on both sides of its body that may form a pair of stripes down its back, as well as faint black spotting on its hind legs.
+It also has brown spots on both sides of its body that may form a pair of stripes down its back and faint black spotting on its hind legs.

-The Arizona toad breeds from May through July, during which male Arizona toads can be heard making their distinctive calls; one call for each frog that is present within about 10 meters (32 feet)of each other.
+The Arizona toad breeds from May through July, during which male Arizona toads can be heard making distinctive calls, one call for each frog that is present within about 10 meters (32 feet)of each other.
 After breeding, females lay eggs that hatch into tadpoles three weeks later.

 13. Western Toad